12331 Henry Clay 1796-1874

 Ancestor of the Clays of Piercefield

-Henry Clay, the eldest son of Joseph Clay was born 11 August 1796, probably at 5 Horninglow Street, Burton.
+Henry Clay, the eldest son of Joseph Clay and Sarah Spender, was born 11 August 1796, probably at 5 Horninglow Street, Burton.
 He was baptised at St Modwen's Church, Burton, on 4 November 1796, and according to an old family Bible presently in the possession of Clay, he had measles in September 1797 and was inoculated on 15 November 1798.
 In 1810, at the age of 14, he entered Repton School, and at this time the family was living at Stapenhill.
 By 1818, the brewing interests of the Clays had been sold and Henry had become a partner with his father as bankers.

 However, young Henry had other interests, not concerned with commerce.
 In January of that year, 1818, when he was 22, the Needwood Forest Association, a body of local landowners who had acquired a controlling interest in the Needwood Forest lands after the disafforestation, and tried to restrain the sporting proclivities of the people of Burton, passed a Resolution "That Mr Clay, son of Joseph Clay, Banker, have a notice given by our Solicitor not to trespass upon Crown lands and lands of John Spencer and Robert Stone."
 And a year later in 1819, another Resolution was passed "That a representation having been made to the Association of the conduct of Mr Henry Clay in his passing upon the land in the occupation of Mr Robert Stone.
 It is Resolved that the Association will support Mr Stone in any action against Mr Henry Clay which he may be advised to commence against him touching such trespass."
 As Mr Underhill has commented "This was, of course, one of the many episodes which characterised the rivalry between the old established country families and the rising commercial magnates of Burton-upon-Trent."